moble/spherical_functions/README.md

 ## Dependencies

-The only true requirements for this code are `python` and `numpy`, as well as my accompanying [`quaternion`](https://github.com/moble/numpy_quaternion) package (installation for the latter is shown below).
+The only true requirements for this code are `python` and the python package `numpy`, as well as my accompanying [`quaternion`](https://github.com/moble/numpy_quaternion) package (installation of which is shown below).

 However, this package can automatically use [`numba`](http://numba.pydata.org/), which uses